Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Heat Pump HVAC Systems

-Heat pumps are covered by most major warranty providers as part of their HVAC systems coverage, but the coverage limits vary significantly:
+Heat pumps are covered by most major warranty providers as part of their HVAC systems coverage, with American Home Shield specifically listing heat pumps, mini-splits, and geothermal units as covered up to a 5-ton capacity.
+Coverage limits vary significantly:

-First American Home Warranty No preset cap Confirm with provider Full repair/replacement
+First American Home Warranty No preset dollar cap Full repair/replacement, gas and electric

 Induction Cooktops